Santiago de Surco

-Santiago de Surco, commonly known simply as Surco, is a district of Lima, Peru.
+Santiago de Surco (/es/; lit.
+'Santiago of Surco'), commonly known simply as Surco, is a district of Lima, Peru.
 It is bordered on the north with the district of Ate Vitarte and La Molina; on the east with San Juan de Miraflores, on the west with San Borja, Surquillo, Miraflores and Barranco, and on the south with Chorrillos.

 Due to its relatively large area, it is a very heterogeneous district, having inhabitants belonging to all socio-economic levels.

-The northern parts of Santiago de Surco, which are close to the districts of La Molina and San Borja, are known as Monterrico and Chacarilla, and considerably more developed than the southern side of the district, having more upper-class housing and all four major shopping centers of the district.
+The district is recognised for its green spaces.
+The northern parts of Santiago de Surco, which are close to the districts of La Molina and San Borja, are known as Monterrico, Chacarilla and Casuarinas.
+They are considerably more developed than the southern side of the district, having more upper-class housing and all four major shopping centers of the district.

+Etymology

+The district is named after James the Great (Santiago), a Catholic saint, and the chieftainship of the same name once based in Armatambo, an archaeological site next to the Morro Solar.
+The Ichma dominion itself was named after the river of the same name.
+The original name was Sulco, a name that changed following the death of Antonio del Solar, Sulco's first Spanish encomendero.
+The name was originally given to a reduction established in the area by the Spanish.